irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/control_flow_lesson_25/control_flow.md

 A **boolean expression** is an expression that is either True or False.

 There are tree **logical operatos**: and, or, not.
-The meaning of these operators is similar to their meaning in English.
+Use parentheses if you need to make the combinations clear.

 **if** statements sometimes use more complicated boolean expressions for their conditions.
 They may contain multiple comparisons operators, logical operators, and even calculations.
 Examples: